amirabbasii/Polyp-detection-yolo/README.md

 The datasets contain images and ground truth masks, which are used to train and validate the model.

-### Dataset Preparation

-The dataset preparation process includes:
-- Converting mask images to bounding boxes.
-- Dividing the data into training, validation, and test sets.
-- Resizing images and normalizing them for YOLO input.

 ## Results
 After training the model, the system can identify polyps in colonoscopy images, providing bounding boxes around the detected polyps.
 Below are the evaluation results on the test dataset: